wgmath/wgmath/README.md

 ⚠️ All these libraries are still under heavy development and might be lacking some important features.
 Contributions are welcome!

+## Web Performance Notes

+When running on the Web, best results are achieved with chrome-based browsers (including Edge).

+Note that:

+- We found WebGPU to be 10x slower on linux (tested on Ubuntu) compared to Windows or MacOS.
+- We found Firefox (nightly) to be 10x slower than Chrome on all platforms (including MacOS/Windows).
+- Keep in mind that some browsers don’t have WebGPU enabled by default and/or has an experimental WebGPU implementation (like safari) that might not work.

 ----

 **See the readme of each individual crate (on the `crates` directory) for additional details.**